Variation of Leases: Minute of Extension and Variation Example

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Lease Term Extension Example: Minute of Variation Explained
+You may find it helpful to read the original guidance here: Variation of Leases: Minute of Extension and Variation Example

 View all HMRC SDLT Guidance Pages Here